justirma/coffeebrewed/content/_index.md

 ### What I’m up to now

-- Remote work consulting - *coming soon!*
+- Education around remote work + consulting/strategy
 - Working on a few side projects that impact minorities in tech
 - Full-time Product Manager, 5 days a week
 - Running a bi-weekly [newsletter](https://workfromhomeletters.substack.com)